syedaliabbas1/swift-lessons/README.md

 # Swift Lessons

-A beginner-friendly Swift programming course designed to teach fundamental programming concepts and iOS app development using Swift and SwiftUI.
+A comprehensive Swift programming course covering fundamental language concepts and iOS app development with SwiftUI.

+## Overview

+This course provides a structured learning path from basic Swift syntax through intermediate iOS development using modern SwiftUI frameworks.
+Each lesson builds upon previous concepts with hands-on examples and practical applications.

 ## Demo